mistressAlisi/ply/README.md

 <h3 align="center">--Core Ply features--</h3>
 <p align="center">By design, Ply is highly customisable and extensible.
 It relies on the Django philosophy of keeping individual "Apps" (or services) in their own separate modules inside the main ply namespace.
 The following modules are provided and under active development:
 <ol>
-<li><strong>"Almanac":</strong> A dynamic webpage and blogging service that closely resembles a CRM, with customisable, user-editable pages and menus.</li>
+  <li><strong><em>Almanac</em>:</strong> A dynamic webpage and blogging module that closely resembles a CRM, with customisable, user-editable pages and menus.</li>
+  <li><strong><em>Categories</em>:</strong> Provides a set of Disciplines and Categories, mostly designed to implement Artwork galleries and content sharing.
+Disciplines and Categories allow you to tag artwork, such as, Photography/Nature for photos of such, or Artwork/calligraphy if so desired.
+All values are fully customisable and flexible.
+Ply ships with a default set of datasets which can easily be used or ignored as you need in a TSV file.</li>
+  <li><strong><em>Combat</em>:</strong> A module to implement RPG-style turn-and-dice combat rolls and actions for role-playing situations, both on-platform and inside the SLHUD. (under heavy development)</li>
 </ol>
 </p>